woossi0/suite/docs/usermanual/source/webapps/sdk.rst

 Testing the application
 -----------------------

-The SDK comes with a server that can be used to debug your application during development.
+The Boundless SDK comes with a server that can be used to debug your application during development.
 The server loads all of your JavaScript as individual, unminified scripts - very useful for debugging in a browser, but not suitable for production.

 Run the following command to launch a server that loads the application in "debug mode"::